-File Menu: Under file menu apart from the regular features, the other options available are Import, Export Movie, and Export Image.
+DIFFERENT MENUS File Menu: Under file menu apart from the regular features, the other options available are Import, Export Movie, and Export Image.
 With these options you can import any image/movie or can export your complete movies or the scene as an image.
 Publish setting, Publish preview and Publish options helps you to publish your movie in the desired format, and before publishing you can preview the movie.

 Edit Menu: Apart from the regular features like cut, copy, paste etc. it also provides an option called Edit Symbol.
 This option helps us to edit the symbol (Button).
-The four states of button are: Over, Down, Hit and helps to goto a particular frame (first, last, next, previous) or scene, shows the current frame or all the frames.
-Also available are Outline, Timeline, Workarea, Rulers, Grid, on/off the timeline/workarea/rulers/grid.
+The four states of button are: Over, Down, Hit and

+View Menu: Options available are Goto, 100%, Show Frame, Show All.
+These options helps to goto a particular frame (first, last, next, previous) or scene, shows the current frame or all the frames.
+Also available are Outline, Timeline, Workarea, Rulers, Grid, Snap.
+With the help of these options you can the view the frames as outlines, toggles on/off the timeline/workarea/rulers/grid.
 Snap helps to snap the object to the grid.